 The more information you ask for upfront, the more likely it is visitors will be turned off and never sign up for your free trial at all.
 That’s why it’s useful to make the signup process as simple as possible, and collect more of the information you need later.

-Progressive profiling lets you do just that.
+Progressive profiling is an onboarding strategy that lets you do just that.
 Here’s an example of how it could work:

 - You let people enter their name and email address to sign up.